lizhengDesign/Sketch-CopyUpdater/README.md

 ## How to use

+### Add key

-### Use @ to assign a key
+Use @ to assign a key
+The corresponding value will be retrieved after an update.

 ```
 For text: use @your_key as content
 For symbol and nested symbol: use @your_key as its override value
 ```

-The corresponding value will be retrieved after an update.
+### Remove key

-### use -@ to remove a key
+use -@ to remove a key
+The new_value will be used as its text and the old @your_key will be removed.

 ```
 For text: use -@new_value as content
 For symbol and nested symbol: use -@new_value as its override value
 ```

-The new_value will be used as the text and the old your_key will be removed

 ### Examples: